Search photokaboom.com

 You can change the retouching on the blank layer with an adjustment layer.

-Make sure the adjustment layer is active (highlighted).
+1) Make sure the blank layer is active (highlighted).

 When grouped, the adjustment layer will only affect the retouching on the blank layer.